 • Future Potential.
 Describe the anticipated outcomes in operational terms.
 For example, explain how the survey design is expected to lead to a proposal for external funding or journal article.

 • Timeline.
 Provide the anticipated timeline for accomplishing the project’s goals.
-Some preference is given to projects that can be completed in less than 12 months.
-The survey must be deployed no later than May 30, 2025.
+The survey must be ready for deployment no later than May 31, 2026.

 • Investigator Information.
 Describe the roles of the principal investigator(s), collaborating investigator(s), and any other personnel included in the proposal.
 For key personnel, include titles and brief descriptions of their expertise.